3D Cell Model

 PANC-1 cells culture in VitroGel system at different dilutions.

 The images show the growth of PANC-1 cells that encapsulated in 3D VitroGel matrix for 7 days.
-At 1:0 dilution (A), the cells perform as a spheroid morphology with lower proliferation rate than those cultured at 1:3 dilution (B).
-Looking at an enlarged view of the ActinGreen / NucBlue staining, in Figure A and B, reveals increasing complexity and dispersion of the ECM generated by the cell-cell contact of PANC-1 cells when maintained in a softer hydrogel (1:3 dilution).
+At 1:0 dilution (A), the cells perform as a spheroid morphology with a lower proliferation rate than those cultured at 1:3 dilution (B).
+Looking at an enlarged view of the ActinGreen / NucBlue staining, in Figures A and B, reveals increasing complexity and dispersion of the ECM generated by the cell-cell contact of PANC-1 cells when maintained in a softer hydrogel (1:3 dilution).

 The time sweep elastic modulus data (C) indicate the hydrogel formation after mixing with cells to maintain the homogeneous 3D cell suspension.
 The image D shows the different final hydrogel strengths (D) at two dilutions (3,500 -4,000 Pa for 1:0 dilution and 100 – 300 Pa for 1:3 dilution), which lead to the different cell responses in this study.Read application note to learn more

 Functional ligands perform important roles for in vitro cell culture.
 With VitroGel, scientists can select hydrogel with different functional adhesive ligands, such as RGD, collagen, Laminin.
 Since the functional versions of VitroGel is based on the same matrix platform, scientists can combine and vary the concentration of individual functional ligand to form a heterogeneous customized microenvironment.

 Bone marrow cells (OP9) 3D cultured in VItroGel 3D and VitroGel RGD.